Why Is it Important to Know How to Remove a Sliding Glass Door?

 Using a flat-head screwdriver, carefully lift the rollers of the screen door off the bottom track.
 Once removed, move the screen door to a safe place away from your work area.

 The stationary glass door is the part of the glass door system that doesn’t move and is usually located behind the sliding portion.
 You’ll have to remove the stationary portion if you’re not able to remove the sliding portion from inside the house.
 Sometimes raised flooring presents this issue.
 Use a flat-head screwdriver to remove the threshold and unscrew the top, middle and bottom brackets.
 Carefully lift the door up until it’s free from the tracks and then have your partner help you tilt it slightly to remove the door from the upper track.
 Lay the stationary door down gently on a foam sheet.

 At the bottom of the track, you’ll see a slight indent that is intended for easy removal.
 Slide the door till it hits this point.
 Next, you’ll need to remove the adjustment screws by accessing them on the side panels at the bottom of the door.
 Sometimes these screws are covered in plugs that are usually easy to remove.
 Use the Phillips screwdriver to loosen the adjustment screws so you can pull up the rollers.
 You should now be able to freely lift the sliding glass door out of the frame and out of the track.
 You may need the Philips screwdriver again to free the door from the track.
 Once removed, have your partner help you tilt it and move it out of the doorway.
 Then, gently lay it flat on a foam sheet.

 Don’t Forcefully Remove Sliding Glass Doors

-If you’re having trouble with any of the steps outlined above, it’s time to call in a professional.
+If you’re having trouble with any of the steps outlined above, its time give the professionals a call.
 This is particularly important if any part of the door is stuck.
 Forcing a stubborn door could lead to cracks or damage to the track or door frame.
 A partially removed door or unfinished project leaves your home with an unsecured opening.